yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 Before answering these, let's recap what features are.
 As mentioned in the previous Iris flower example, a trait such as sepal length, is called a feature or attribute.
 In the original dataset in KNN [post]({%post_url 2022-03-26-ai-notes-knn%}), we were tracking 4 features, namely sepal length, sepal width, petal length and petal width.
 If we say each feature is a dimension, then this Iris dataset is a 4-dimensional one.

-But that's a lot of data to compute when you have many entries, what if we can distill out a smaller datasets, without losing too much characteristics/representation of the data?
+But that's a lot of data to compute when you have many entries, what if we can distill out a smaller dataset, without losing too much characteristics/representation of the data?
 Or as what Bezos might better put, how do we accomplish ~~more~~ roughly-the-same with less (#frugality)?

 The most naive way to do it, is simply dropping one of the dimensions entirely, say we decide not to care about petal width for the flowers, then this Iris dataset would have been reduced to a 3-dimensional one.
 But, we'd lose track of that trait entirely and this is a pure loss that'll impact hugely on the classifier accuracy.
 Can we do better?